chordify/redis-schema/README.md

 ```

 Using operator `(:/)`, we could write `Visitors today :/ visitorId`
 to reference a single field of a hash.
+However, we can also
+retrieve and print the whole hash if we choose to.

 ### Records